 REBT focuses on identifying and changing irrational beliefs.
 For example, an irrational belief might include, “Everyone hates me.”
 However, logically speaking, it’s impossible for everyone to hate you because you haven’t met everyone.

-DBT, on the other hand, focuses more on behaviors and thinking patterns.
+What is the difference between CBT versus DBT?
+DBT focuses more on behaviors and thinking patterns.
 It incorporates different strategies to overcome these negative elements.
 DBT approaches tend to revolve around mindfulness and emotional regulation.

 See How Gender-Specific Rehab at Soledad House Can Help